tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 ### 10. Students Do: You've Got a FRED (15 min)

-In this activity, students will use the Hodrick-Prescott filter to identify macroeconomic trends in the United States in the period from 2004 to 2010.
+In this activity, students will use the Hodrick-Prescott filter to identify macroeconomic trends in Canada in the period from 2004 to 2010.

 **Files:**